Pluralism, Religion and Public Policy

 Here is a more irenic article that considers some misunderstandings prevalent among both supporters and resisters of the 'anti-homophobia' movement.
 Here is the Anonymous Registry and a report on the Government's new ad campaign.

-The Windsor (DOMA) decision, in which Justice Kennedy seemed to be channeling Jeremy Bentham, has only postponed the fundamental decision about marriage law in the United States.
-This amicus curiae brief is therefore still worth pondering.
+Meanwhile, south of the border, the Windsor judgment, in which Justice Kennedy seemed to be channeling Jeremy Bentham, has postponed the fundamental decision about marriage law in the United States.
+This amicus curiae brief is worth pondering.